tayoky/stanix/BUILD.md

-# bulding
+# build
-to build build StanixOS there are two possibility
+there are two possiblity :
-- you currently run StanixOS (problably not)
+- you are building StanixOS on itself (self building)
-- you want to compile StanixOS from another host OS
+- you are building StanixOS form another OS (eg linux/gnu or any other unix like OS)
-## cross build
+## cross building
-if you want yo compile StanixOS from another host OS you will first need to install required sofware
+if you are building from another OS you will first have to make an cross compiler
 ### required sofware
-you need to install all of this (`sudo apt install xxx` on ubuntu)
 - git
 - gcc
 - binutil